Azure-Samples/azure-spring-cloud/README.md

 ## Create MongoDB and RabbitMQ

-You can create MongoDB and RabbitMQ on Azure by following steps outlined [here](./docs/create-mongodb-and-rabbitmq.md) and capture MongoDB and RabbitMQ coordinates and credentials in setup-env-variables-development.sh and setup-env-variables-azure.sh.
+You can create MongoDB and RabbitMQ on Azure by following steps outlined [here](./docs/create-mongodb-and-rabbitmq.md) and capture MongoDB and RabbitMQ coordinates and credentials in `setup-env-variables-development.sh` and `setup-env-variables-azure.sh`.

 ## Run Piggymetrics locally